oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 ---
 title: "Managing Domain Namespaces"
-date: 2019-09-16
+date: 2019-09-19
 draft: false
 ---

-Each WebLogic operator deployment manages a list of Kubernetes namespaces, which is configured via the `domainNamespaces` setting.
-In each namespace that the operator manages, a couple of Kubernetes resources have to be present before any WebLogic domain custom resource can be successfully deployed in that namespace.
-Those Kubernetes resources are either created as part of the operator helm chart installation, or created by the operator at runtime.
+Each WebLogic operator deployment manages a number of Kubernetes namespaces.
+A couple of Kubernetes resources have to be present in a namespace before any WebLogic domain custom resources can be successfully deployed into it.
+Those Kubernetes resources are either created as part of the installation of the operator's helm chart, or created by the operator at runtime.

-There are a couple of things that you need to be aware if you need to do the following when the WebLogic operator is running.
+This documentation describes a couple of things that you need to be aware when you manage the namespaces while the WebLogic operator is running.
+For example,
-* Add a namespace to the operator's `domainNamespaces` list,
+* Add a namespace for the operator to manage,
-* Delete a namespace from the operator's `domainNamespaces` list, or
+* Delete a namespace from the operator's domain namespace list, or
 * Delete and recreate a Kubernetes namespace that the WebLogic operator manages.

 #### Adding a Kubernetes namespace to the operator
 If you want a WebLogic operator deployment to manage a namespace, you need to add the namespace to the operator's `domainNamespaces` list.
-Note that the namespace has to be already created, say using the `kubectl create` command, before it can be added.
+Note that the namespace has to be pre-created, say using the `kubectl create` command.

-By adding the namespace to the `domainNamespaces` list, it tells the operator deployment or runtime to initialize the necessary Kubernetes resources for the namespace so that the operator is ready to host WebLogic domain resources.
+By adding a namespace to the `domainNamespaces` list, it tells the operator deployment or runtime to initialize the necessary Kubernetes resources for the namespace so that the namespace is ready to host WebLogic domain resources.

-Given that the operator is running and managing the `default` namespace, the following example helm command adds namespace `ns1` to the `domainNamespaces` list, where `weblogic-operator` is the release name, and `kubernetes/charts/weblogic-operator` is the location of the operator's helm charts.
+When the operator is running and managing the `default` namespace, the following example helm command adds namespace `ns1` to the `domainNamespaces` list, where `weblogic-operator` is the release name of the operator, and `kubernetes/charts/weblogic-operator` is the location of the operator's helm charts.

 ```
 $ helm upgrade \